G-code generation software for CNC foam cutter

 mh45 airfoil

-All the software here uses a file format called DAT or Selig format.
-This is basically the coordinates of a wing profile represented as values ranging from 0 to 1.
-The image above is of an MH45 aerofoil is used in flying wings.
-There are lots of free sources for DAT, this is one of the main ones http://m-selig.ae.illinois.edu/ads/coord_database.htm
+All the software mentioned here uses a file format called DAT or Selig format, which represents the coordinates of a wing profile as values ranging from 0 to 1.
+For example, the image above shows an MH45 aerofoil, commonly used in flying wings.
+There are plenty of free sources for DAT files; one of the main ones is this database.

-DevWing Foam 2 has a large database of aerofoils that can be added to from the site above as well as being able to use an image or DXF file for the wing plan
+DevWing Foam 2 includes a large database of aerofoils, which can be expanded by downloading files from the site above.
+Additionally, it allows you to use an image or a DXF file to create the wing plan.

 Wing G-code Generator

 A very easy-to-use g-code generator from http://swarfer.co.za/rc/wire/index.php uses XYUV axis letters.
-Quite easy to change with a text editor when you have downloaded the files.
+It’s quite easy to change with a text editor.
+This was the one I started with many years ago and it’s still very capable.

 Wing Gcode

 David also developed a Python script that has more options.
 I’ve updated David’s script to work with Python3 and some modifications for GRBL.
 It can use several axis letter variations.
-You will need to install Python3 but this is available on all Operating Systems or Download the Executable for Windows.
+You will need to install Python3 which is available on all Operating Systems or Download the Executable for Windows.

 You can install Python3 from here and download the code from the link below.
 Don’t install it from the Windows App Store it hides some of the install options.
 There is an option to add Python3 to the PATH so the script below will work by clicking on it.